jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 ```shell
 scrapy list
 ```
-6) Use one of the spider classes to pull and save data as .json or .csv
+6) Use one of those spider classes to pull and save data as .json or .csv
 ```shell
 scrapy crawl toscrape-css -o scrapedData/quotes.json
 ```